1600 to 1800

 He was elected to a vacant throne.
 He was warlike, extending his domain to Dahomean territory in present day Benin republic.
 He was nevertheless, a good king.
 He sent out a large expedition to bring all the Yoruba under his control.
 The expedition is said to have reached the Northern part of the River Niger.

 Despite the king’s stern disposition, he was too indulgent of his son.
 The Aremo’s cruelty and excesses eventually caused his father’s rejection.
-The king was deposed by the noble men and he committed suicide.
+The king was deposed by the noblemen and he committed suicide.

 Alaafin Gberu was crowned after him.
 He was a wicked king, who liked making charms.
 He fought a bitter conflict with his Basorun who was his friend and both of them were deposed.
 Just like his predecessor he committed suicide.

 Alaafin Amuniwaye succeeded Alaafin Gberu.
 He was a good king initially but soon became weak because of his low morals.
-He had a affair with the wife of his medicine man.
+He had an affair with the wife of his medicine man.
 He died of magun while having intercourse with the woman.

 Under Alaafin Onisile, great cultural advances were made.
 Beads were used on “Shekere” instead of cowries.
 He was a great warrior and the Calvary grew under him.